robinoosterik2/ScoutingDrankKas/notes/VLOG.md

 Both give the error Nuxt module should be a function: @nuxtjs/i18n.

 The problem was my .nuxt folder was empty.
-When I tried to do npm install it said I missed permissions (this could have been bcs docker volume).
+When I tried to do pnpm install it said I missed permissions (this could have been bcs docker volume).
 I fixed the permissions with chmod and installed everything.

 After installing I added the module again with npx "nuxi@latest module add @nuxtjs/i18n@next"